chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 While perpetuals dominate derivatives volumes, options contribute a smaller but growing share (~1–3% by notional in 2025) and remain essential to market structure for volatility pricing, hedging, and risk transfer.

 **Options** provide the right, but not obligation, to buy (calls) or sell (puts) at predetermined strikes before or at expiry.
-In crypto, options are primarily concentrated on Deribit, which was recently acquired by Coinbase.
 Options primarily serve to hedge tail events, express volatility views, create structured payoffs, and generate yield through covered strategies.
-Deribit remains the dominant venue for BTC options with >80-90% share of open interest in 2025.

 **Dated futures** maintain the traditional structure of expiring on specific dates (typically quarterly).
-On regulated venues—most prominently CME—BTC and ETH futures (standard and micro) are cash-settled to reference indices and attract substantial institutional volume and open interest, serving as a primary gateway for hedging, price discovery, and basis trades.
-CME's BTC futures, launched in December 2017, have grown alongside the broader crypto complex (BTC+ETH futures, micros, options) to command significant notional volumes, with CME's total crypto average daily volume exceeding $10B in 2025.
+On regulated venues—most prominently CME—BTC and ETH futures are cash-settled to reference indices and attract substantial institutional volume and open interest, serving as a primary gateway for hedging, price discovery, and basis trades.
+CME's BTC futures, launched in 2017, have grown alongside the broader crypto complex to command significant notional volumes, with CME's total crypto average daily volume exceeding $10B in 2025.
 These provide a regulated alternative to CEX offerings, with tighter oversight and surveillance.
 At expiry, CME contracts are always cash-settled to benchmark rates, while some CEX dated futures may settle in the underlying coin or cash to an index.
-These instruments are essential for calendar spread strategies, carry trades, and matching hedge horizons to specific time periods.
-They are significantly less common than perps in crypto, but CME's established presence was pivotal in enabling broader market developments.

 CME's Bitcoin futures market and surveillance-sharing arrangements with listing exchanges were central to the SEC's rationale for approving spot Bitcoin ETFs, providing regulatory comfort through established oversight mechanisms and demonstrated price correlation.

+### Exchange Landscape and Regulation

+The cryptocurrency exchange ecosystem comprises a diverse array of platforms, from heavily regulated entities operating within traditional financial frameworks to offshore venues offering broader product suites and higher leverage.
+Understanding these differences is crucial for navigating market structure, assessing counterparty risks, and selecting appropriate venues for specific trading needs.

+A regulated exchange operates under the oversight of financial authorities, typically holding licenses such as money transmitter status, BitLicense in New York, or full derivatives exchange authorization from bodies like the CFTC.
+This involves rigorous compliance with Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements, regular audits, customer fund segregation, and robust risk management protocols.

+For instance, regulated platforms often restrict product offerings to comply with local laws—such as limiting leverage or prohibiting certain derivatives for retail users.
+In regulated futures markets, risk is managed through clearinghouses and default funds with strict segregation of customer assets under CFTC rules, while some crypto exchanges maintain separate insurance funds (like Binance's SAFU fund) as additional protection mechanisms.

+The main benefit of regulation is robust access to traditional banking rails for fiat on/off-ramps.
+However, this comes at the cost of slower innovation, higher operational overhead, and geographical restrictions; many regulated exchanges cannot serve users in certain jurisdictions without proper licensing.
+In the U.S., platforms must navigate a complex patchwork of state and federal regulations, which has historically limited their product scope compared to global competitors.

+U.S.-regulated exchanges like Coinbase and Kraken prioritize compliance and institutional appeal, often at the expense of product breadth and leverage.
+Coinbase, for example, operates as a publicly traded company with SEC oversight, offering spot trading, limited derivatives through Coinbase International, and custodial services while maintaining strong fiat integration.
+Kraken similarly emphasizes security and regulatory adherence, providing spot markets, futures (outside the U.S.), and staking services with a focus on transparency through proof-of-reserves audits.

+In contrast, offshore exchanges such as Binance, OKX, and Bybit cater to a global audience with fewer restrictions, enabling higher leverage (up to 100x or more on some products), broader token listings, and products that enable token sales.
+These platforms often operate from jurisdictions with lighter regulatory touch, such as the Seychelles, Caymans or British Virgin Islands, allowing them to list new tokens quickly and offer perps quickly.
+However, this flexibility introduces higher counterparty risks, including potential for sudden regulatory crackdowns, as seen with Binance's 2023 settlement with U.S. authorities over AML violations.
+Offshore venues dominate in trading volume due to their accessibility and product depth.

+The trade-off is evident in user bases: regulated exchanges attract institutions and compliance-focused retail traders, while offshore platforms draw high-risk appetite users seeking leverage and exotic instruments.
+As of 2025, this dichotomy persists, though increasing global regulatory harmonization—such as the EU's MiCA framework—is blurring the lines.

+#### Market Leaders by Product Category

+- **Spot Markets**: Binance remains the undisputed leader in spot trading volume, commanding approximately 30-40% market share in 2025.
+Coinbase follows as the top U.S.-regulated option, particularly strong in BTC and ETH pairs with institutional flows.
+Other notables include Bybit and OKX for token diversity, while Kraken excels in fiat-to-crypto gateways.

+- **Perpetual Futures**: Binance, Bybit, and OKX together command approximately 70% of BTC perpetual open interest and volume.
+Binance leads, while Bybit and OKX compete closely for second position, all known for high leverage and features like unified margin.
+Offshore dominance is pronounced here, though regulated venues offer alternatives: CME provides dated futures and options, while since July 2025, Coinbase Derivatives offers the first U.S.-listed perpetual futures (BTC/ETH perps).

+- **Options**: Deribit maintains its stronghold with approximately 80-90% of crypto options open interest, specializing in BTC and ETH with sophisticated tools for volatility trading.
+Coinbase acquired Deribit in August 2025, though Deribit continues to operate as the dominant options venue under Coinbase's umbrella.
+Binance and OKX offer growing options books, but Deribit's focus on institutional-grade execution and risk management keeps it ahead.
+Regulated options remain limited, with CME providing a smaller but compliant alternative.

+This landscape underscores crypto's hybrid nature: a blend of traditional regulation and borderless innovation, where venue choice directly impacts trading strategies, risk exposure, and potential returns.

 ### Spot Bitcoin ETFs